reahl/reahl/reahl-doc/doc/tutorial/bootstrap/pagelayout.rst

 -----------

-The basic tools for laying out a page are :class:`reahl.web.bootstrap.grids.Container`, :class:`reahl.web.bootstrap.grids.ColumnLayout` and :class:`reahl.web.bootstrap.grids.ResponsiveSize`.
+The basic tools for laying out a page are :class:`reahl.web.bootstrap.grid.Container`, :class:`reahl.web.bootstrap.grid.ColumnLayout` and :class:`reahl.web.bootstrap.grid.ResponsiveSize`.

-A :class:`reahl.web.bootstrap.grids.Container` sets up a :class:`~reahl.web.ui.HTMLElement` for pleasing display should it hold contents.
+A :class:`reahl.web.bootstrap.grid.Container` sets up a :class:`~reahl.web.ui.HTMLElement` for pleasing display should it hold contents.
 (It gets padding, for example.)

-A :class:`~reahl.web.bootstrap.grids.ColumnLayout` is used to turn an :class:`~reahl.web.ui.HTMLElement` such as a :class:`~reahl.web.bootstrap.ui.Div` into one row of a grid with a number of columns inside that one row.
+A :class:`~reahl.web.bootstrap.grid.ColumnLayout` is used to turn an :class:`~reahl.web.ui.HTMLElement` such as a :class:`~reahl.web.bootstrap.ui.Div` into one row of a grid with a number of columns inside that one row.

-Bootstrap requires that all Widgets laid out with a :class:`~reahl.web.bootstrap.grids.ColumnLayout` be nested somewhere (not matter how deep) in another laid out by a :class:`reahl.web.bootstrap.grids.Container`.
+Bootstrap requires that all Widgets laid out with a :class:`~reahl.web.bootstrap.grid.ColumnLayout` be nested somewhere (no matter how deeply) in another which is laid out by a :class:`reahl.web.bootstrap.grid.Container`.

 When adding a column, you need to specify the size of that column.
-This is done using a :class:`~reahl.web.bootstrap.grids.ResponsiveSize`.
-A :class:`~reahl.web.bootstrap.grids.ResponsiveSize` lets you specify how wide the column should be on each possible size of user device.
-User devices sizes (called device classes) can be one of:
+This is done using a :class:`~reahl.web.bootstrap.grid.ResponsiveSize`.
+A :class:`~reahl.web.bootstrap.grid.ResponsiveSize` lets you specify how wide the column should be on each possible size of user device.
+User device sizes (called device classes) can be one of:

  - xs (extra small)
  - sm (small)